simplemaplab

 Methodology and sources

 Visualization: Africa rendered as a unioned MultiPolygon of all 54 country features, using d3.geoAzimuthalEqualArea centered on 20°E (Polar Azimuthal Equal-Area centered roughly on the continent).
 USA with standard US Albers.
 Both equal-area-preserving — no Mercator distortion.
-Last reviewed 16 May 2026.
+Last updated 25 June 2026.

 Frequently asked questions